CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 For a script to run, such as test, we need to add the test script in the core package, after it, inform turbo repo that a test script exists, and for it, create a new object inside tasks of test: {}, and inside monorepo's core package.json, utilize the turbo run test, and turbo run will make every project script build/test/lint to execute.

+## Modeling

+Every time we choose to apply a pattern, we initially have a recurrent problem and a proposed solution, but that solution wants a pattern for this problem and we will have to adapt it for the application necessity.

+So for instance, if the person catalogued a problem saying that greek columns only work with light colors, which means that if in the app, anything that refers to ancient greece, it will need to have a light color to resemblance the architecture.

+But, when he started cataloguing these patterns, he noticed that by the time he was trying to apply them, someone may have understood the pattern, and let's say that the other person used white, but used some black grooves because he though it would be prettier for that scenario.

+Modeling doesn't aim on adding complexity, but there are some different types of complexity we may face:

+1: `Accidental Complexity`: These types of complexities are typically a "team choice", that sometimes complicate something that should be simple.

+2 `Intrinsic complexity`: It means that there may be complex problems, such as granting a social security benefit., the calculus to see how much will be granted and if he is going to receive it, already has its complexities, meaning it already has an inherent complexity.

+In the tic-tac-toe we have a simple problem to solve, but we'll create a series of elements to define a modeling because of study reasons.

+## Implementation comments

+The core package have within the src folder, the following:

+A `Board class`, `Game Class`, a `Cell Class`, and a `Player Class`

+A game consist of a board that consist of cells which the players utilize.

+It also has a `Result Class`, that consist of multiple classes, which are:

+.
+CellsChecker
+.
+DiagonalChecker
+.
+GameResult
+.
+HorizontalChecker
+.
+ResultChecker
+.
+TieChecker
+.
+Vertical Checker

+Where the `GameResult Class` is the class that represents the final result of the game, which holds the winner, what was the winning play.